 A parenting schedule will need to be established immediately so the judge knows the children have some structure to make things easier on them until a final custody determination is made.
 The word “temporary” when used in regards to child support and maintenance simply means that no final decision on child support and maintenance amounts has been made and will not be made the divorce is final.

 In situations where one of the spouses/parents leaves the residence, a determination will need to be made as to who will have temporary residential custody and who will pay temporary child support until a final custody decision is made.
+Custoday arrangements can be confusing and frustrating, but an experienced family lawyer Yorkville will help ease the difficulty.

 When custody of the children is an issue, meaning both parents are seeking residential custody, that issue must be resolved first for the sake of continuity for the children.
 See section on child custody for more details on how the court decides who will have residential custody.

 Once custody is resolved, the division of property, assets, and debts will then be addressed.
+Obtaining the counsel of a family lawyer Yorkville helps ensure that your rights are protected and receive the best outcome possible.

-No Contest Divorce Yorkville
+No Contest Divorce – Family Lawyer Yorkville

 In an ideal world, all divorces would be agreed, meaning the parties are not disputing the settlement of property or any custody and visitation issues.
 Agreed divorces are much less costly, largely because both parties generally do not need to hire separate attorneys.